dimitrilw/go-web-search/README.md

 - **dev** is for development.
 It is not protected.
   Edits should be made in a dev feature branch, like `dev-feature-name`.
-  Before merging into `dev`, the feature branch should have all commits squashed into one commit and then be rebased on `dev` to ensure that the feature branch is up to date with the latest changes in `dev`.
+  Before merging into `dev`, the feature branch should have all commits squashed into major commits (preferably one) and then be rebased on `dev` to ensure that the feature branch is up to date with the latest changes in `dev`.